cawleyflower/testDocs/content/CumulusLinux/Network_Virtualization/VXLAN_Routing.md

 ```

-The Trident II+ and Trident3 ASIC supports a maximum of 48k underlay
+The Trident II+ and Trident3 ASICs support a maximum of 48k underlay
 next hops.

 For any profile you specify, you can allocate a *maximum* of 2K (2048)